kbdick/mental_rotation/README.md

 Google's Cloud Firestore provides a good backend-as-a-service option to host data.
 I would use it in lieu of their Realtime Database, as the queries are easier to construct.
 It is encrypted at rest and in transit, and is fairly easy to set up.

 1. Create a Cloud Firestore database in https://console.firebase.google.com.
 This will give you credentials.
-2. Install Cloud Firestore dependencies.
-Follow the tutorial at https://github.com/angular/angularfire2.
+2. Install Cloud Firestore dependencies (they're part of the package.json file).
+Or follow the tutorial at https://github.com/angular/angularfire2.
 Make sure they are in your package.json file by using the --save flag.
 3. You'll need to import both the AngularFirestore and RXJS dependencies.
 I recommend creating a data service instead of importing these into each component.
 4. Add your Firestore keys to your environment object in the environment files in the src/environments folder.
 Make sure you add this folder to your .gitignore if you intend to publish your repository.
 Your final object should look like this and you can use it in both production and development: